partychickenking/dating-feature/README.md

-# dating-feature
-School project for project tech

-README.md files typically include information on:

-What the project does
-The features and benefits of the project
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

 # Cherish
 Cherish is a dating app feature where users can create an account and log in.

 ![cheish](https://user-images.githubusercontent.com/55750126/79575904-ca0bc080-80c2-11ea-9a6f-44d66591c912.jpg)

-_When I'm on a dating app, I want to make a profile, so other users know what my interests are.
-(Inju)_
+_**When I'm on a dating app, I want to make a profile, so other users know what my interests are.**_
 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.